Goans in football

-This page is about Goan achievers in the world of sports.
-Goa is a tiny region along the west coast of India, and is known for its many sportsmen.
+This page is about Goan achievers in the world of sport.
+Goa is a tiny region along the west coast of India, and is known for its many athletes, in particular association football (soccer).

-Football/Soccer

-This page lists out the names of Goan soccer players who have represented India in international matches, along with the year of their first international cap.
+Background

-The first Goan to have played for India, representing Goa, is Menino Figuereido who represented India on a goodwill tour of Russia in 1963.
+The first Goan to have played for India, representing Goa, is Menino Figuereido, who represented India on a goodwill tour of Russia in 1963.
 This tour is not considered an official tour and some say the first Goan to have represented India thus becomes Visitacao Lobo in 1970.